Kngrektor/snuake-online/snuake-client/README.md

 # snuake-client
 This repo is a snake game with a web GUI.
-Its main purpose is to allow development of snake games without depending on the client and the server.
+It can be run with or without the server.